 Each summer Chicago’s rich history of art gets a bit richer in Lincoln Park by bringing the sidewalks to life!
 Clark Street in Lincoln Park and the Lincoln Park Chamber of Commerce continue to make local artists visible through Art on Clark 3D, a public sculpture project.
 Along Clark Street from Armitage Avenue to Diversey Parkway and on the south side of Diversey from Orchard to Lakeview, discover local art as part of the eye-catching spectacle that is Art on Clark 3D.

-Art on Clark 3D is an initiative designed to showcase and support local artists and artisans, beautify the neighborhood, and add some character to the sidewalks of Clark Street.
+Art on Clark is an initiative designed to showcase and support local artists and artisans, beautify the neighborhood, and add some character to the sidewalks of Clark Street in Lincoln Park.
 In other words, it’s a win-win-win for all those involved!
-We hope to see you out on Clark Street touring these amazing pieces and visiting our friendly businesses.
-To learn more about the current sculptures and the Art on Clark 3D program, check out VisitClarkStreet.com/ArtonClark.
+We hope to see you out on Clark Street and Diversey Parkway touring the amazing pieces, which rotate annually, and visiting our friendly businesses.
+To learn more about the current sculptures and the Art on Clark program, check out our Itineraries tab.